 We have seen rapid developments of quantum computing since Richard Feynman proposed the idea in the early 1980s [1].
 As a groundbreaking interdisciplinary research field spanning mathematics, physics, computer science and engineering, quantum computing is poised to shape our technological future.

 Potentializing to transform almost everything in our life before long, quantum computing is on the brink to revolutionize numerous domains, including cryptography and cybersecurity, pharmaceutical research, material sciences, artificial intelligence, and many more.
-Tech giants, including IBM, Google, Alibaba, and many others, are racing to break through and dominate this space.
+Tech giants, including IBM, Google, Alibaba, and many others, are racing to break through and dominate this space [add 4-6 references]

 However, building quantum computers involves immense technological challenges: quantum states are intrinsically more fragile and can lose their coherence easily.
 Over the past couple of decades, experimentalists have constructed small scale quantum computers of various types, including superconductors or trapped ions.
 Even though tremendous efforts have been invested to develop the much-desired quantum computing technology, the ultimate “holy grail” of scalable quantum computer available for regular users is still far from practically feasible.
 Therefore, a natural question arises, how well can we represent and simulate quantum states using classical computers?